Pendo for In-App Messaging: Features, Pricing, and Review20 min read

-In-app support includes everything from chatbots to product documentation and the human representatives on your support team that respond to live chat requests.
+In-app support includes everything from chatbots to product documentation and the human representatives on your support team who respond to live chat requests.
 Implementing in-app support elements in your product can reduce the learning curve and cut down on support costs.

 Here are three Pendo features you can use to improve in-app support:

-- Intercom Integration: Pendo’s integration with Intercom makes it possible to embed a live chat into your in-app resource center so users can get real-time support at any point in their product tour.
+- Intercom integration: Pendo’s integration with Intercom makes it possible to embed a live chat into your in-app resource center so users can get real-time support at any point in their product tour.

-As an onboarding and product adoption solution, Pendo’s in-app resource center has most of the features you’d expect.
+- In-app Resource Center: As an onboarding and product adoption solution, Pendo’s in-app resource center has most of the features you’d expect.
 Because it’s a native feature rather than an integration, most interactions with the Pendo in-app resource center will also reflect on your analytics dashboard.

 Here are a few benefits of using Pendo’s in-app resource center feature: